kesar/HTMLawed/htmLawed_README.txt

   *Note:* In the example above, unlike '<*>', '<xml>' gets considered as a tag (even though there is no HTML element named 'xml').
 Thus, the 'keep_bad' parameter's value affects '<xml>' but not '<*>'.
 In general, text matching the regular expression pattern '<(/?)([a-zA-Z][a-zA-Z1-6]*)([^>]*?)\s?>' is considered a tag (phrase enclosed by the angled brackets '<' and '>', and starting [with an optional slash preceding] with an alphanumeric word that starts with an alphabet...), and is subjected to the 'keep_bad' value.

-  Nesting/content rules for each of the 122 standard elements in htmLawed's default set (see section:- #3.3) are defined in function 'hl_bal()'.
+  Nesting/content rules for each of the 122 standard elements in htmLawed's default set (see section:- #3.3) are defined in function 'hl_balance()'.
 Any custom element (section:- #3.3.6) is permitted to be within and to contain any other element.

   Plain text and/or certain elements nested inside 'blockquote', 'form', 'map' and 'noscript' need to be in block-level elements.
 This point is often missed during manual writing of HTML code. htmLawed attempts to address this during balancing.
 E.g., if the parent container is set as 'form', the input 'B:<input type="text" value="b" />C:<input type="text" value="c" />' is converted to '<div>B:<input type="text" value="b" />C:<input type="text" value="c" /></div>'.